benbalter/situation-clock/README.md

 * Full, native timezone support
 * Ability to have multiple clocks per iPad
 * Clock(s) dynamically resize to fill screen
+* App-ified so it can be saved to the iOS home screen
 * Jekyllification
 * CoffeeScript and Bower ALL THE THINGS
 * Tooling for easily running locally